Containers on Polaris

 Polaris employs Apptainer (formerly known as Singularity) for container management.
 To set up Apptainer, run:

-module use /soft/modulefiles
+ml use /soft/modulefiles

-module load apptainer
+ml load apptainer

 apptainer version #1.2.2

 The Apptainer version on Polaris is 1.2.2.
-Detailed user documentation is available here
+Detailed user documentation is available here.

 Building from Docker or Argonne GitHub Container Registry

-Containers on Polaris can be built by writing Dockerfiles on a local machine and then publish the container to DockerHub, or by directly building them on ALCF compute node by writing an Apptainer recipe file.
+Containers on Polaris can be built by writing Dockerfiles on a local machine and then publishing the container to DockerHub, or by directly building them on an ALCF compute node by writing an Apptainer recipe file.
 If you prefer to use existing containers, you can pull them from various registries like DockerHub and run them on Polaris.

 Since Docker requires root privileges, which users do not have on Polaris, existing Docker containers must be converted to Apptainer.
 To build a Docker-based container on Polaris, use the following as an example: